David Rhys-Jones: Career

 Rhys-Jones began his career with South Melbourne in 1980, which relocated north becoming the Sydney Swans in 1982.
 He moved back south to join Carlton in 1985 after a pay dispute.
 He remained with Carlton until his retirement in 1992.
 Rhys-Jones was a superbly balanced footballer, capable of playing in multiple positions and equally adept as a goalkicking option as he was at shutting down opponents.
 His nullifying of Dermott Brereton in the 1987 Grand Final earned Rhys-Jones the Norm Smith Medal.
 He was awarded nine Brownlow Medal votes that year.

 In 1992, Rhys-Jones was appointed captain-coach of the North Launceston Football Club.
 After playing his 50th game in the 1995 winning grand final team, Rhys-Jones left to coach Frankston in the Victorian Football Association.
 After three years of successive finals appearances, including two grand finals, Rhys-Jones quit Frankston to concentrate on media commitments.

 In 2000, he was appointed coach of Heidelberg Football Club.
 After a run of injuries in 2001, he decided to pull on the boots himself.
 The tribunal ruling that he was not allowed on the field forced Rhys-Jones to give his quarter-time team addresses from behind the boundary line.
-The following year, he announced in his biography that he used cocaine during his playing career.
+The following year, he announced in his biography that he used cocaine once during his playing career.